• Skip to primary navigation

 Internet-Enabled Cameras

-Using old phones or tablets as Internet-enabled security cameras aren’t your only home-monitoring options.
-Many modern baby monitors are Internet-enabled, so if you have one lying around, it may be another good option.
-Alternatively, you can use a webcam connected to a laptop or desktop to help ensure that no-one is trying to steal or hack into it.
+Using old phones or tablets as Internet-enabled security cameras aren’t your only home-monitoring option.
+Many modern baby monitors are Internet-enabled, so it may be another good option if you have one lying around.
+Alternatively, you can use a webcam connected to a laptop or desktop to help ensure that no one is trying to steal or hack into it.

 Lighting Controls

 Everyone, including thieves, needs to see.
-If you have smart lighting in your house, it may be useful to set it up to alert you if the lights are turned on or off during certain hours of the day when no-one is supposed to be home.
-You may get some false alarms if a family member runs home to grab something or have a quick bite, but you may also catch a thief if they’ve broken in and are turning lights on or off as they move throughout your house.
+If you have smart lighting in your house, it may be helpful to set it up to alert you if the lights are turned on or off during certain hours when no one is supposed to be home.
+You may get false alarms if a family member runs home to grab something or have a quick bite, but you may also catch a thief if they’ve broken in and are turning lights on or off as they move throughout your house.

 Smart Locks